awsomedod/awsomedod/README.md

 ## Hi there 👋

+I am a Computer Science graduate from the University of California, Berkeley.
+I have a passion for problem-solving and continuously expanding my knowledge.
+I am always enthusiastic about working on projects that enable me to experiment with new technologies, languages, and concepts.
+I am passionate about Machine Learning and backend development to address various challenges.
+Some of the projects that I have worked on are summarized below.

 <!--
 **awsomedod/awsomedod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.